alekepd/classe/README.md

 Molecular dynamics trajectories are often characterized using a low dimensional free energy surface.
 The difference in two simulations can be analyzed by generating a free energy surface for each, and then comparing them.
-The `classE` method allows one to numerically find the difference between the free energy surfaces of two simulations without calculating the surface for each simulation individually.
+The `classe` method allows one to numerically find the difference between the free energy surfaces of two simulations without calculating the surface for each simulation individually.
 Furthermore, it works in higher dimensions than those accessible when creating a free energy surface for each simulation individually.

-`classE` can be used to compare the free energy surfaces created when mapping atomistic simulations to high dimensional representations (e.g., considering a protein and the carbon-alpha resolution).
+`classe` can be used to compare the free energy surfaces created when mapping atomistic simulations to high dimensional representations (e.g., considering a protein and the carbon-alpha resolution).
 This allows the output of typical particulate coarse-grained to be compared to atomistic reference data to